getting-purple/getting-purple.github.io/_posts/2025-02-18-trump-lies.md

 __There is no space for confusion: the authoritarian take over is currently being implemented__.

 [Statement "President Donald J. Trump Reins In Independent Agencies To Restore A Government That Answers To The American People"](https://www.whitehouse.gov/fact-sheets/2025/02/fact-sheet-president-donald-j-trump-reins-in-independent-agencies-to-restore-a-government-that-answers-to-the-american-people)
-*In 1933, Hitler came to power and turned Germany into a dictatorship.
-How did the Nazi party come to power and how did Hitler manage to eliminate his opponents?*
-2025 USA political situation.